MillerLabFTW/ShopBot-PDMS-Printer/Electronics and Pneumatics/Notes.md

 # Electronics

 - It's necessary to convert PWM output from the RAMBo to a constant-voltage signal.
 We are using an "E2P" adapter from Ultimachine
+- Wire the grounds together on the RAMBo and ShopBot power supplies to match ground planes